ELIXIR-IIB-training/website/_posts/2018-01-11-train-the-trainer-lausanne.md

 date_start:   2018-01-11
 date_end:   2018-01-12
 venue: Lausanne, Switzerland
-description: ELIXIR-IIB and ELIXIR-CH/SIB, in cooperation with the ELIXIR-EXCELERATE Train-The-Trainer programme, are pleased to announce a Train the Trainer (TtT) event.
+description: ELIXIR-CH in collaboration with ELIXIR-EXCELERATE and ELIXIR Italy, are pleased to announce a Train the Trainer (TtT) event.
 This course is meant to offer guidance, ideas and tips for training/teaching design, development and delivery based on research-driven educational principles.
 Examples and discussions will also focus on the challenges presented by academic teaching.

 ---